siddhantripathi/Sentiment-analysis/README.md

 LifeStages sentiment analysis microservice

-To use-> in terminal follow these commands in order (from root directory):
+To run-> in terminal follow these commands in order (from root directory):

   cd backend